View Site Map

 Redesign Description: Pre-Calculus

-Kirk Trigsted has been a faculty member in the Department of Mathematics at the University of Idaho since 1996 and the Director of the Polya Mathematics Learning Center since 2001.
-The Polya Mathematics Learning Center was created in 2001 as part of the NCAT’s Program in Course Redesign and began with the redesign of two large-enrollment introductory math courses, Intermediate Algebra and College Algebra.
+Kirk Trigsted has been a faculty member in the math department at the University of Idaho since 1996 and the Director of the Polya Mathematics Learning Center since 2001.
+The Polya Mathematics Learning Center was created in 2001 as part of NCAT’s Program in Course Redesign and began with the redesign of two large-enrollment introductory math courses, Intermediate Algebra and College Algebra.
 Kirk oversees a staff of 50 employees including instructors, graduate students and undergraduate students.
-Kirk has worked with NCAT's Roadmap to Redesign program to enable new colleges and universities to adopt mathematics redesigns, and he is currently a faculty advocate for Pearson Education.
-Kirk received a B.S. in Mathematics and Education from Lewis Clark State College in 1991 and taught high school in Texas and Idaho for 3 years.
-He also received an M.S. in Mathematics from the University of Idaho in 1996.
+Kirk has worked with NCAT's Roadmap to Redesign program to enable new colleges and universities to adopt mathematics redesigns.
+Kirk received a B.S. in Mathematics and Education from Lewis-Clark State College in 1991 and taught high school in Texas and Idaho for three years.
+He also received an M.S. in mathematics from the University of Idaho in 1996.

 Social Science